6th SHORTCUTZ AMSTERDAM ANNUAL AWARDs

 He won an Emmy Award in 2013 with his business partner Justus Verkerk for The Entertainment Experience, a user-generated concept in collaboration with Paul Verhoeven.

 The Shortcutz Amsterdam Career Award is given yearly to a film personality whose work has contributed to the development and prestige of Dutch film at home and abroad.
-This year’s recipient will be revealed soon.
+This year’s recipient is director FRANS WEISZ.

 Watch some winning short films